Child Welfare Education Program

 - Only those who submit an application for admittance to the School of Social Work by January 4th or those currently enrolled in PSU's BSW or MSW program are eligible to apply.

 - BSW students may apply for funding in their senior year.
-MSW students, including Online and Distance Option (Ashland, Bend, Eugene and Salem cohorts) may apply any year of their MSW program.
+MSW students, including Online and Distance Option (Central Oregon in Bend, Eugene, Salem and Southern Oregon in Medford cohorts) may apply any year of their MSW program.

 - DHS Child Welfare employees must have two years employment prior to applying and supervisory approval.

 - Strong candidates will have experience working with children, youth and families, familiarity with Oregon's public or tribal Child Welfare system and a desire to make a significant contribution to the field of public or tribal Child Welfare.